tmacsweeney/assignments/README.md

 ### Requirements
 - High Availability, responsiveness and robustness are the core terms in this assignment.
-It is expected a really high concurrency (+500 users) and workload (heavy payloads with hundreds of KBs in some occasions).
+A really high concurrency is expected  (+500 users) and workload (heavy payloads with hundreds of KBs in some occasions).
 - You should implement some kind of heavy payload in the usage of the microservice to emulate this workload.
 - We expect to see the number of microservice instances to grow from 2 (initial configuration) to N where N is what you need to cope with the maximum load.
 After 10 minutes of stress test (as described in the diagram) the system should return back to normal.
-If your microservice handles perfectly the load just with 2 instaces, please include a configuration option that degrades the preformance of the microservice so that we can see this growth.
+If your microservice handles the load perfectly just with 2 instances, please include a configuration option that degrades the performance of the microservice so that we can see this growth.

 ### Expected Deliverables
 1. The microservice application applying all the special rules and standard quality features that are expected in Enterprise MSA.
-2. This time is not optional: `You have to provide the IaC needed to stand up a Kubernetes cluster` with a pod of several instances of the microservice.
+2. `You have to provide the IaC needed to stand up a Kubernetes cluster` with a pod of several instances of the microservice.
 The target of the IaC can be a Cloud Provider or anything you consider.
 Factors as exchangeability, agnosticism and versatility of the IaC code will be really appreciated.
 3. A stress tool log report showing the performance evolution of the global system (Jmeter, Soap UI or any other you like)

 **Good Luck!**

 Well, that's all.
-Again, if you have any question send an email to jdediego@fexco.com, fmuno@fexco.com or tmacsweeney@fexco.com
+Again, if you have any questions send an email to jdediego@fexco.com, fmuno@fexco.com or tmacsweeney@fexco.com